What are the effects of catnip?

 Cats have a very sensitive sense of smell .
 Certain scents, such as catnip, can have many effects on cats, including helping them adapt to their environment and interact socially.

-Surprisingly, silver vine is the most effective of these plants, as more cats react to its scent than catnip itself.
+Surprisingly, silver vine is the most effective of these plants, as more cats react to its scent than to catnip itself.
 Also known as Matatabi or Japanese catnip .

 What is Matatabi?